 Hi, I’m Annie Lynn.
 I’m a Midwest mom who’s been on a journey to rediscover herself after having two kids.
 I’m a former Twin Cities city girl who now lives in a small town just outside of Madison, Wisconsin where I grew up in the 1980s and 90s.
 I’ve been writing stories from my childhood, exploring the craft of songwriting, self-teaching myself guitar, and learning how to record my own music.
-Looking at life like an “adventure” has led me start releasing my own original music!
+Looking at life like an “adventure” has led me to start releasing my own original music!
 Make sure to become an Annie Lynn Club member so you’ll receive all my Annie’s Adventure updates straight to your inbox.
 Join Annie’s Adventure.

 Why I started singing again after giving it up